jklarson/volttron/docs/source/introduction/what-is-volttron.rst

 Design Philosophy
 =================

-VOLTTRON was designed by Pacific Northwest National Laboratory to service building efficiency, building-grid integration and transactive controls systems.
+VOLTTRON was designed by Pacific Northwest National Laboratory and funded by Department Of Energy to service building efficiency, building-grid integration and transactive controls systems.
 These systems are working to improve energy efficiency and resiliency in critical infrastructure.
-To this end, VOLTTRON was built with the following pillars in mind:
+To this end, VOLTTRON was built with the following pillars in
+mind:

  * Cost-Effectiveness -  Open source software (free to users) and can be hosted on inexpensive computing resources
  * Scalability - Can be used in one building or a fleet of buildings